Buffy the Vampire Slayer/Conversations with Dead People

 - Andrew: Think, McFly.

-- Short Round: Short Round is the nickname for Indiana Jones' asian street urchin sidekick in Temple of Doom.
+- Short Round: Short Round is the nickname for Indiana Jones' Asian street urchin sidekick in Temple of Doom.
 He was played by Jonathan Ke Quan.

 - Warren: If Short Round pulls off his end of the bargain, we'll both become gods.